 Clean those solar panels

 Safe extension ladder extended at least one metre above the gutters.

-A few hours spent three times a year in order have free electricity and ample clean water is surely not too much to ask.
+A few hours spent three times a year in order to have free electricity and ample clean water is surely not too much to ask.
 Stage 6 load-shedding and Day Zeroes pass right by, hardly being noticed by those with a solar farm on their roofs and an underground reservoir to harvest and store the rain.

-But they do need to be cleaned and serviced just like everything else.
+Clean those solar panels